 Primary duties: Construction managers work with architects and engineers on residential, commercial or federal construction projects.
 The main responsibility of the construction manager is to assess what building materials will be necessary to complete a project and then secure the needed materials.

 Construction managers use analytical and problem-solving skills to evaluate blueprints and provide time and cost estimates for project completion.
 They need to have exemplary leadership skills to manage construction teams and have excellent customer service skills to form strong relationships with clients.

 - Overseeing the construction crew throughout the construction process

 Making sure that everything complies with building codes and regulations

 National average salary: $38.10 per hour

 Primary duties: Dental hygienists clean teeth and provide patients with preventative dental care.
-They also help educate patients on good oral hygiene, including how to properly brush and floss.
-The preventative care that dental hygienists provide can help patients from developing dental problems, such as cavities.
+They also help educate patients on good oral hygiene, including how to properly brush and floss to prevent dental problems, such as cavities.

 A dental hygienist’s duties include: